Make Christmas Special with Traditions, Christmas Decorating Inspiration, Christmas Recipes, Start Your Own Family Holiday Traditions

 In preparation for Christmas dinner, I rent tables and have a ball creating festive tablescapes.
 The food is always incredible, in addition to the conversation and love shared.
 Some people dread spending time with family during holiday season, but we are so blessed to have the most loving, wonderful family.

 Part of the tradition is creating an excuse to use special dinnerware that once belonged to mine and my husband’s grandmothers.
-The vintage crystal champagne glasses belonged to Bill’s Austrian grandmother whom he’s had a close relationship with throughout his life.
+The vintage crystal champagne glasses belonged to my husband Bill’s Austrian grandmother whom he’s had a close relationship with throughout his life.
 The antique silverware was my grandmother Nan’s most valuable possession.
 Every time I set the holiday table it reminds me how much she loved us and all the memories we shared.

 This is why I love Better Homes & Gardens Heritage dinnerware and serve ware so much.
 The patterns are full of nostalgic charm.
 They recall memories of past seasons and conjure up those sentimental feelings that make the holidays so special.